 Research areas: Early modern Catholicism, global missions, Jesuit studies, women, the laity and ecclesial governance

 Bronwen McShea is an historian based in New York City.
 She received her B.A. in History and M.T.S. in the History of Christianity from Harvard University and her Ph.D. in Early Modern European History from Yale University.
-She is a Visiting Assistant Professor of History at the Augustine Institute in Denver and serves as an Advisory Editor for the Institutum Historicum Societatis Iesu in Rome.
-She is the author of three books: Apostles of Empire: The Jesuits and New France (Nebraska, 2019), La Duchesse: The Life of Marie de Vignerot, Cardinal Richelieu’s Forgotten Heiress Who Shaped the Fate of France (Pegasus, 2023), and Women of the Church: What Every Catholic Should Know (Ignatius, 2024; forthcoming), and her writings have also appeared in a range of scholarly and popular publications, including the Sixteenth Century Journal, the Journal of Jesuit Studies, American Catholic Studies, First Things, and The Wall Street Journal.
-She has held research positions with Princeton University’s James Madison Program, Harvard University’s Center for the Study of World Religion, and the Leibniz Institut für Europäische Geschichte in Mainz, Germany, and she has also taught at the University of Nebraska Omaha, Boston College’s School of Theology and Ministry, and Columbia University.
+She is also the 2025 Teilhard de Chardin, S.J.
+Fellow in Catholic Studies at the Hank Center at Loyola University Chicago and serves as an Advisory Editor for the Institutum Historicum Societatis Iesu in Rome.
+She is the author of three books: Apostles of Empire: The Jesuits and New France (Nebraska, 2019), La Duchesse: The Life of Marie de Vignerot, Cardinal Richelieu’s Forgotten Heiress Who Shaped the Fate of France (Pegasus, 2023), and Women of the Church: What Every Catholic Should Know (Ignatius, 2024).
+Her writings have also appeared in a range of scholarly and popular publications, including the Sixteenth Century Journal, the Journal of Jesuit Studies, American Catholic Studies, First Things, and The Wall Street Journal.
+She has held research positions with Princeton University’s James Madison Program, Harvard University’s Center for the Study of World Religions, and the Leibniz Institut für Europäische Geschichte in Mainz, Germany, and she has also taught at the University of Nebraska Omaha, Boston College’s School of Theology and Ministry, and Columbia University.

 Gustavo Morello, S.J., Ph.D.